Avant-garde, quasi-orchestral music bookended by a pair of doo-wop songs, which in the world of Frank Zappa makes perfect nonsense.

 - Re-issued on elpee in the US (Reprise, RS 6370, on tan steamboat label) and the UK (Reprise, K 44083, on tan steamboat label) with gatefold cover.

-- Re-issued on elpee and compact disc in 1991 in France (Zappa, ZAPPA/CD ZAP 35) with gatefold cover.
+- Re-issued on compact disc in 1991 in the US (Barking Pumpkin, 74329) and on elpee and compact disc in France (Zappa, ZAPPA/CD ZAP 35) with gatefold cover.

 - Re-released on remastered compact disc in 1995 in the US (Rykodisc, RCD 10509).

-- Re-issued on 180g vinyl elpee in the UK (Simply Vinyl, SVLP0025) with gatefold cover.
+- Re-released on 180g vinyl elpee in the UK (Simply Vinyl, SVLP0025) with gatefold cover.

 - Re-issued on 180g black vinyl and limited edition silver-marbled 180g vinyl elpee in June 2018 in the US (Zappa/Universal) [silver-marbled version limited to 500 copies and appears to have been sold exclusively through Newbury Comics].